Bozbash

+In Azerbaijan, there are varieties of bozbash, such as küftə (medium- to large-sized meatball) and tikə (medium to large-size meat cubes) bozbash.

 History and etymology

-Bozbash is a word of Azeri Turkish origin.
-It may be derived from Azeri Turkish boz ("light gray") and bash ("head"), which in turn may point to the light color of the dish when its cooked.
-However, Mohammad R. Ghanoonparvar notes that "no scientific etymology" has been offered to this effect by Gerhard Doerfer.
+Bozbash is a word of Azerbaijani orign.
+It may be derived from Azerbaijani boz (light gray) and bash (head), which in turn may point to the light color of the dish when it's cooked.
+The küftə (meatball) version of the dish resembles a gray head when cooked.

-Bozbash is the Azeri Turkish name of the Iranian dish abgoosht-e sabzi.
+Bozbash is the Azerbaijani name of the Iranian dish abgoosht-e sabzi.
 Ghanoonparvar notes that bozbash was introduced "relatively late" into Iranian cuisine; Mirza Ali-Akbar Khan, the chef of Naser al-Din Shah Qajar (r.
 1848–1896), was reportedly the first to mention it.
 He classified it as part of a group of meat stews and soups, often eaten cold.